ClimateChangeInstitute/anttframework/AntT/README.md

 and `team.xml` can be modified with personal information, and they will be automatically loaded and populated on their corresponding pages.

+Sample layouts utilize HTML5, Bootstrap, and AngularJS.
+The files found in the `WebContent` directory may be modified for content and style.
+Content that is generated from data found in the PostgreSQL database are placed in the `WebContent/generated` directory.

 ## Other